Current Client? Get 2026 Plan Help Here

 Trial Rights are a type of Special Enrollment Period granted to Medicare beneficiaries who made certain first-time decisions about their coverage and now want to make a change.

-They’re designed to give people peace of mind when trying something new—whether it’s moving from Original Medicare to Medicare Advantage, or choosing a Medigap plan for the first time—by allowing a “do-over” window in case the new plan doesn’t meet expectations.
+They’re designed to give people some additional flexibility when trying something new—whether it’s moving from Original Medicare to Medicare Advantage, or choosing a Medigap plan for the first time—by allowing a change of course if the new plan doesn’t meet expectations.

 Who Qualifies for a Trial Right SEP?